iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Weak Accelerated Proximal Gradient.md

 On the first equality, coefficients of $\Vert g_k\Vert^2$ cancels out to zero and the inner product containing $g_k$ are grouped.
 On the second to the third inequality, we applied (Q3) derived earlier to simplify the inner product term.
-The last equalities show re-arranged terms.
+The last equalities re-arranged terms.
 Taking a page break, continuing on (3*) we have

 $$